 As you may have guessed, I have an opinion about this.
 But first, let's consult wikipedia for some clarification "In Italy, meatballs are known as polpette and are generally eaten as a main course or in a soup [not with pasta].
 The main ingredients of an Italian meatball are: beef and or pork and sometimes turkey, salt, black pepper, garlic powder, olive oil, romano cheese, eggs, bread crumbs and parsley, mixed and rolled by hand to a golf ball size.
 In the Abruzzo Region of Italy, especially in the Province of Teramo the meatballs are typically the size of marbles and are called polpettine."

-So, understand that what we call meatballs isn't a very italian creating.
+So, understand that what we call meatballs isn't an Italian creation.
 Word has it that when Italians immigrated here they wanted to revel in the bounty of their American success and the modern meatball came to be.
 How it got tossed on top of pasta is a mystery, but there is something right about it.
-I'm a huge fan of Sicilian-influenced hole-in-the-wall Italian restaurants (Gaspare's in the Richmond reigns supreme).
+I'm a huge fan of Sicilian-influenced hole-in-the-wall Italian restaurants (Gaspare's in San Francisco's Richmond District reigns supreme here, Dan Tana's in Los Angeles and a ton of places in NYC - not least of which is Carbone, Spumoni Gardens or Emilio's Ballato).
 Give me chicken parm, lasagna and yes, spaghetti and meatballs any day!

 I've made a lot of meatballs in my life.
 I credit my mother for my passion.
 She makes damn good meatballs.
 She's half Italian, so that makes me a quarter.
 And while I don't think it was specifically every Sunday when we were rewarded with mom's spaghetti and meatballs, it kinda felt like that (the jewish part of us probably did Chinese on Sundays more frequently).
 As with most of my recipes, it's mostly about concepts, with infinite variations available.
 Creativity rewards intrepid cooks.